CharlieXu/qplib-web/README.md

 If you have CHOLMOD available on your system, create a file make.local in the base directory with the line ```CHOLMOD = true```.

-To publish the website, simply copy the html/ directory to your server.
+To publish the website at the address http://qplib.zib.de/:

+7. Run ```./scripts/export-www.sh``` to copy the html/ directory to the web server.